Adiabatic theory of the polaron spectral function: Conclusion

 \section{Conclusion}

 We formulate the analytic theory for the spectral function of the electron-phonon system in the adiabatic limit.
 In the limit of the dilute polaron system where the polaron density $n\to 0$ and when the chemical potential is large and negative $\mu \to -\infty$ the polaron deformation is absent and the spectrum of electrons coupled to phonons is defined by the standard perturbation theory.
-Using the standard diagram technique we were able to calculate the retarded Green's function in 1D up to the fourth order in the electron-phonon coupling constant.
-The moments of the spectral function satisfy the exact sum rules up to the 5th moment.
-Note hat all perturbative corrections in the coupling constant are small in the adiabatic parameter $\sqrt{m/M}$.
+Using the diagram technique with an accurate account of threshold effects we were able to formulate an integral equation for the vertex, which takes into account all diagrams up to the sixth order.
+Then we solve Dyson's equation for the self-energy with the renormalized vertex and calculate the polaron spectral function in 1D with an accuracy better than 3\% for $\lambda \leq 3$ in the adiabatic limit.
+The moments of the spectral function satisfy the exact sum rules up to the 7th moment.

-For the system with a finite polaron density when the chemical potential is pinned at the polaron level the ground state has nonzero adiabatic deformation due to presence of polarons.
-In this case the spectral function is calculated in the adiabatic limit without any non-adiabatic corrections.
-We also show how the adiabatic terms, proportional to the polaron density $n$, may be evaluated for higher order moments.
+For the system with a finite polaron density when the chemical potential is pinned at the polaron level the ground state has nonzero adiabatic deformation due to the presence of polarons.
+In this case, the spectral function is calculated in the adiabatic limit without any non-adiabatic corrections.
+We also show how the adiabatic terms, proportional to the polaron density $n$, may be evaluated for higher-order moments.
 The spectral function shows weak spectral intensity at $E_0-\mu$, which is proportional to $n$.
 At the Fermi level in the adiabatic limit the spectral density is absent.
 Continuous spectrum starts at $-\mu-2t>0$.
-Therefore, the spectrum has the gap, which is proportional to the polaron binding energy $E_0$.
-Contrary to the case of $n=0$ the spectral function with a finite polaron density has some adiabatic contributions which are characteristic for the polaron formation.
+Therefore, the spectrum has a gap, which is proportional to the polaron binding energy $E_0$.
+Contrary to the case of $n=0$ the spectral function with a finite polaron density has some adiabatic contributions which are characteristic of the polaron formation.